 Our doctors are committed to delivering specialized care and a customized treatment plan focused on the needs of the patient so our patients are able to return to their daily activities quickly and safely.

-Contact us today to consult with a specialist at Desert Orthopaedic Center.
-Please call (702) 731-4088 or request an appointment online to be seen at one of our locations in Las Vegas, Nevada, our Central Office, Northwest Office, or Southwest Office, or at our location in Henderson, Nevada.
+Contact us today to consult with a knee specialist at Desert Orthopaedic Center located in Las Vegas or Henderson, Nevada.
+Please call (702) 731-4088 or request an appointment online to be seen at our Central Office, Northwest Office, Southwest Office, or Henderson Office.

 With years of experience and advanced training devoted to orthopaedic care, our specialty-trained doctors at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating knee injuries and conditions, and they are dedicated to working with you to develop an appropriate treatment plan suited to your unique needs and goals.

 Our knee surgeons, Dr. John Baldauf, Dr. Roger Fontes, Dr. Matthew Fouse, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Michael Miao, Dr. William Stewart, Dr. Timothy Sutherland, Dr. Craig Tingey, Dr. Troy Watson, and Dr. Richard Winder, are the leading specialists in the region who have the knowledge and expertise to accurately diagnose and effectively treat your injury or condition.

 To consult with a knee doctor at our practice, please request an appointment online or call (702) 731-4088 to be seen at one of our offices conveniently located in Las Vegas or Henderson, Nevada.

 - Ensure you are wearing the proper footwear based on the exercise or activity.
 Save the heels for special occasions and try to avoid wearing them for long periods of time.